Ecballium

-Ecballium is a genus of flowering plants in the family Cucurbitaceae containing a single species, Ecballium elaterium, also called the squirting cucumber or exploding cucumber (not the same plant as Cyclanthera brachystachya).
+Ecballium is a genus of flowering plants in the family Cucurbitaceae containing a single species, Ecballium elaterium, also called the squirting cucumber.
 Its unusual common name derives from the ripe fruit squirting a stream of mucilaginous liquid containing its seeds as a means of seed dispersal, an example of rapid plant movement.

+Description

+Ecballium elaterium is a herbaceous perennial plant with a tuberous root, usually traling on the ground but sometimes shrubby, with bristly stems.
+The leaves are lobed, greyish-green, and rough-surfaced and bristly-hairy.
+The flowers have a five-lobed yellow corolla, 2–5 cm diameter, maturing into an oval green or blue-green fruit about 5 cm long, resembling a tiny but hairy cucumber.

 Distribution

-E. elaterium is native to Europe, northern Africa, and temperate areas of Asia, and is considered an invasive species.
-It is grown as an ornamental plant elsewhere, and in some places it has naturalized.
+E. elaterium is native to southern Europe, northwestern Africa, and southwestern Asia.
+It is grown as an ornamental plant elsewhere, and has become naturalised locally in Australia, central and western Europe, central Asia, New Zealand, and eastern North America.
+It is considered an invasive species.